tardate/LittleArduinoProjects/Electronics101/DigitalLogic/XorWithNandGates/README.md

 NAND (and NOR) gates are sometimes known as "universal" logic elements, as it is possible to contruct any other type of logic gate with them.

-So while a little wasteful, I'm using the four NAND gates of a single 74LS132 chip to produce one NAND gate.
+So while a little wasteful, I'm using the four NAND gates of a single 74LS132 chip to produce one XOR gate.

 ### XOR From NAND Logic